MALuten/L-Band-Decoders/MetOp Decoder/README.md

 Synced symbols can be obtained from the demodulator flowchart in the Flowcharts directory.

-Usage : `./MetOp symbols.bin outputframes.bin`
+Usage : `./MetOp -i symbols.bin -o outputframes.bin`